Here's Why This Recipe Works

 Prepare the seasoning:

-- Add all the ingredients for the seasoning (Himalayan pink salt, ground black pepper, ground garlic powder and ground paprika) to a small bowl and stir until well combined.
+- Add all the ingredients for the seasoning to a small bowl and stir until well combined.

-- Adjust the seasonings to your preference.
-Set aside.
+- Taste and adjust the seasonings to your preference, then set aside.

 Prepare the artichokes: